-Students have numerous opportunities to explore career paths and prepare for the workforce.
 Da Vinci Schools offers students a real world, project based curriculum that brings industry expertise into the classroom.
 Local industry professionals work directly with Da Vinci Communications students and teachers providing project planning support, mentoring, guest lecturing, co-teaching, hosting field trips, and more.
 Students gain additional work experience through required service learning projects in the community as well as leadership and advocacy opportunities both on and off campus.
-Da Vinci Schools established the Real World Learning program in the second semester of 2011-2012 to bridge the gap between the classroom and the workplace.
-In the first semester of 2013-2014, students completed work assignments with local business and internship partners, including Northrop Grumman, Belkin, Boeing, Mattel, Hilton Hotels, Kerlan-Jobe Orthopedic Clinic, Best Buy, and more.
+Da Vinci Schools established the Real World Learning program to bridge the gap between the classroom and the workplace.
+Students have completed work assignments with local business and internship partners, including Northrop Grumman, Belkin International, SpaceX, Gensler, Boeing, Kerlan-Jobe Orthopedic Clinic, and more.
 Our high school offers courses intended to help students prepare for the world of work.
-These career technical education (CTE) courses, formerly known as vocational education, are open to all students.
+These CTE courses, formerly known as vocational education, are open to all students.